prcutler/paulcutler.org/content/posts/2021-09-30-when-is-a-list-not-a-list/index.md

 ---
-title: Introducing pi-dial - Part 6 -When is a list not a list?
+title: pi-dial - Part 6 - When is a list not a list?
 author: Paul Cutler
 type: post
 date: 2021-09-21T14:00:00